Steep Holm ~ Cardiff Departure

 Should you have any further questions prior to booking feel free to drop us an email or give us a call.

-TRIP TIMES: Please arrive 30 minutes before your trip time, to allow for your safety kit, forms and safety briefing.
-We are unable to wait for any late comers due to the tide restrictions.
-Your return time will be approximately 12hours after your departure time depending on the tides.
+TRIP TIMES: Please arrive on time for your departure and to allow for your safety kit, and briefing.
+We are unable to wait for any late comers due to the tide and lock restrictions.
+Your return time will be approximately 12 hours after your departure time depending on the tides.